Nathan-Swaine/wifi-sense/README.md

 # WiFi Sense

 Local Windows WiFi observation and RSSI-based motion/presence sensing.
+Project is on standby until I get a better wifi card or something that works with 802.11bf

 ## Status